Welcome to our Myanmar !

 - You must provide a photograph (4cmx6cm) taken within 3 months from the date of the visa application and the return airline ticket

 - The maximum stay in Myanmar is 28 days

-- The application fee of 50 USD per person can be paid by credit card (Visa, Master) and will not be refunded if visa application is rejected
+- The application fee of 50 USD per person can be paid by credit card or debit card (Visa, Mastercard) and will not be refunded if visa application is rejected

 - A conﬁrmation email will be sent to you within one hour after submitting your application